kukuu/AGILITY/README.md

 - Monitoring and Support:

 Set up monitoring tools to track the performance and health of the newly implemented systems.
-Tools: Application monitoring tools (New Relic, Datadog), incident tracking systems (ServiceNow).
+Tools: Application monitoring tools (New Relic, Datadog, Prometheus), incident tracking systems (ServiceNow).

 - Continuous Improvement: